-However getting internet access can still be a tricky process for some Cubans.
-The guide below runs through a brief history of the internet in Cuba, further explaining the requirements and costs for locals in getting setup on the various internet services provided by Empresa de Telecomunicaciones de Cuba (ETECSA).
+However, getting internet access can still be a tricky process for some Cubans.
+The guide below runs through a brief history of internet access in Cuba.

 Mass access to the internet is only a recent phenomenon to Cubans.
 During the late 90s and early 2000’s, while the rest of the world gained exponential access to the internet, Cubans were limited to a Cuban intranet (known as the 'Joven Club') which was only available in public institutions like universities and government buildings.

-However in 2014 the landscape began to change suddenly.
-The state owned company ETECSA began installing wi-fi points around Cuba, now known as the ‘Nauta Wi-fi Service’.
+However, in 2014 the landscape began to change.
+The state-owned company ETECSA began installing wi-fi points around Cuba, now known as the ‘Nauta Wi-fi Service’.
 Since then, the government have continued to build new wi-fi points across the country, slowly allowing access to more and more Cubans.

-The introduction of self-managed email and social media accounts in recent years have allowed Cubans to become more empowered, both as mobile phone and as a population as a whole.
+The introduction of self-managed email and social media accounts in recent years have allowed Cubans to become more empowered, both as mobile phone and as a population.

+Nauta gives Cuban residents access to the internet which is available through public Wi-Fi hotspots.
 Users can have their Nauta account recharged from abroad through top-up providers like Ding, which customers like Maria do with the help of her daughters.
-More information around your Nauta account setup can be found on our Nauta Hogar support page.

 To access 3G in Cuba, the mobile phone must work on the 900MHz or 2100 MHz bandwidth frequency.
 To enjoy the faster connection on the 4G network, the 1800 MHz frequency is required.